 This From Gallery option opens a wizard that helps you set up the virtual machine.
 You use the last page of the wizard to install the VM Agent and Symantec security extension.

-Under VM Agent, check Install VM Agent.
+Under VM Agent, Install VM Agent should already be checked.

 Under Security Extensions, check Symantec Endpoint Protection.

 Click the check mark at the bottom of the page to create the virtual machine.

 Install Symantec Endpoint Protection on an existing virtual machine